Recreational Avalanche Education

 What Is Recreational Avalanche Education?

 Recreational avalanche education is designed for anyone who travels in avalanche terrain for fun or aspires to work in the avalanche industry: backcountry skiers, snowboarders, snowmobilers, hikers, and climbers.
-These courses teach you to recognize avalanche hazards, make informed decisions, and respond effectively in emergencies.
+These courses teach you to recognize avalanche hazards, identify avalanche terrain, make informed decisions, and respond effectively in emergencies.

 A3 sets the national standards for recreational avalanche courses, ensuring consistent, high-quality education no matter where you take your training.
-We don't teach courses ourselves, we certify the instructors and programs that deliver training you can trust.
+We don't teach courses ourselves; we approve the instructors and programs that deliver training you can trust.

 Why A3-Recognized Recreational Training Matters